C-F-4/Dictionary/README.md

 * Click on "Add New Library", name it "FreeTTS", click Ok.
 * It should probably say Resolved now.
 Click Close.

-If FreeTTS library is not being addded properly to your project then just Google for "How to add custom libraries to Netbeans Project"
+If FreeTTS library is not being addded properly to your project then just Google for "How to add custom libraries to Netbeans/ Eclipse Project"

 ### How to configure mbrola for FreeTTS:
 * [Follow these steps](http://freetts.sourceforge.net/mbrola/README.html)